LaRue Martin

-LaRue Martin (born March 30, 1950) is an American former professional basketball player.
-Martin was drafted first overall by the National Basketball Association's (NBA) Portland Trail Blazers in the controversy riddled 1972 NBA draft out of Loyola University Chicago.
+LaRue Martin (born March 26, 1950) is an American former professional basketball player.
+Martin was drafted first overall out of Loyola University Chicago by the Portland Trail Blazers in the National Basketball Association's (NBA) controversy riddled 1972 NBA draft.
 He was drafted ahead of future Hall of Famers Bob McAdoo and Julius Erving.
 Martin has been discussed as one of the worst first overall draft picks in NBA history, but he moved on to forge a successful corporate career.

 College career

 Shy and reserved as a youth, Martin was a 6-foot-11 center from Chicago, Illinois, who attended high school at De La Salle Institute.
 There he played for Coach Jerry Tokars and was a classmate of Bryant Gumbel.
 Martin stayed in Chicago for college, recruited to Loyola University Chicago by Coach George Ireland.

 In 1969–1970, after a year on the freshman team (freshman were not allowed to play NCAA varsity basketball in this era), Martin debuted for the Loyola Ramblers, averaging a strong double-double of 16.6 points and 14.4 rebounds, as Loyola finished 13–11.

 As a junior in 1970–1971, Martin was the star on a dreadful 4–20 team, averaging 18.7 points and 17.6 rebounds.

 Loyola finished 8–14 in Martin's senior season of 1971–1972, despite his averaging 19.6 points and 15.7 rebounds.

 Martin had garnered attention, playing well against Bill Walton in a game between Loyola and UCLA, in 1971–72.
 Although his Ramblers lost to UCLA 92–64 on January 28, 1972, while the Bruins were in the midst of their 88-game winning streak, Martin had 19 points and 18 rebounds while matched up directly against future teammate Walton, who had 18 points and 16 rebounds.
-Martin had played similarly against Jim Chones of Marquette in their game the night before.
+Martin had played similarly against Jim Chones of Marquette in their game the night before, outscoring him, 33–22, and outrebounding him 23–14.

 Portland Trail Blazers scout Stu Inman was in attendance for both games and took notice of Martin's strong back-to-back performances against the two premier big men in the country.
 Portland would later draft both Walton and Martin.

 In his career at Loyola, Martin averaged a double-double of 18.2 points and 15.9 rebounds in 67 games.
 He had 1222 career points with 1062 rebounds.
 Martin remains Loyola's all-time leading rebounder.